Wesleyan portrait of Alyx Mark

 Alyx Mark

-Alyx Mark’s research and teaching interests include: the American separation of powers system, access to justice, judicial behavior in state and federal courts, and court administration.
-Her research agenda focuses on how institutions empower and constrain legal elites, such as lawyers, judges, and lawmakers, as well as the consequences of institutional design decisions for access to justice.
-Her research has received the support of the National Science Foundation, the Pew Charitable Trusts, the Economic Club of Washington, D.C., and The Edward M. Kennedy Institute for the U.S. Senate.
-Her work appears in, or is forthcoming in the Hastings Law Review, Law and Social Inquiry, Law and Society Review, Legislative Studies Quarterly, Political Research Quarterly, The Journal of Law and Courts, and the Wisconsin Law Review, among other outlets.
+Her research has received the support of the American Association of University Women, the National Science Foundation, the Pew Charitable Trusts, the Economic Club of Washington, D.C., and The Edward M. Kennedy Institute for the U.S. Senate.
+She recently published Courts Unmasked: Civil Legal System Reform and COVID-19 with the University Press of Kansas.
+Her work also appears in, or is forthcoming in the Columbia Law Review, Law and Social Inquiry, Law and Society Review, Legislative Studies Quarterly, Political Research Quarterly, The Journal of Law and Courts, and the Wisconsin Law Review, among other outlets.

 Professor Mark received her Ph.D. and M.A. in Political Science from The George Washington University in 2015 and her B.A. from Southern Illinois University – Edwardsville in 2008.
-She is currently an Affiliated Scholar at the American Bar Foundation.
+She is currently an Affiliated Scholar of the American Bar Foundation.
 Prior to joining the faculty at Wesleyan, she was an Assistant Professor at North Central College in Naperville, IL.

 Academic Affiliations